Feb 10, 2021

 Basement Flooding From Sewer Backup Is Different Than Overland Flooding

-Overland flooding should not be confused with other basement flooding related events.
-Things such as sewer backups, flooding from neighbors, and basement flooding due to a broken pipe or plumbing issue are typically covered in your home insurance policy (if you are not sure, check with your broker today).
-These are considered different events than overland flooding.
+Overland flooding should not be confused with things such as sewer backups, flooding from neighbours, and accidents due to a broken pipe or plumbing issues are typically covered.

 A flooded basement is not something homeowners want to experience if they can prevent it.
-While we can't control the weather, there are some things we can do to protect our homes from overland flooding water damage :
+While we can't control the weather, there are some things we can do to protect our homes from it :

-- Research before you buy a home : If you are considering purchasing a home, make sure you research the area and determine it is not an area that is prone to overland flooding.
+- Research before you buy : If you are considering purchasing a, make sure you research the area and determine it is not an area that is prone to overland flooding.

-- Ensure your home is properly graded : Landscaping to prevent basement flooding is important.
-Proper grading and having your land slope away from your home will help redirect storm water to the proper channels.
+- Ensure your home is properly graded : Landscaping can prevent damages.
+Proper grading and having your land slope away from your home will help redirect stormwater to the proper channels.

-- Add weather sealant around basement windows : Basement window well flooding can happen.
-Taking precautionary steps to ensure your basement windows and ground level doors are properly sealed can help prevent water from getting into your home.
+- Add weather sealant around basement windows : Taking precautionary steps to ensure your basement windows and ground level doors are properly sealed can help prevent issues.

 - Make sure downspouts are installed properly : Ensuring your downspouts are far enough away from your home will help prevent water from pooling around the foundation.

-- Install a sump pump and backwater valve : If you don’t already have one, consider installing a sump pump and backwater valve in your basement floor to reduce the chances of basement flooding.
+- Install a sump pump and backwater valve : If you don’t already have one, consider installing a sump pump and backwater valve in your basement floor to reduce th.

 Even if you take the above steps, a basement flood could still happen.
-Therefore, it's important to avoid storing important documents and valuable in areas of the basement where they could be subject to water damage.
-Store important personal belongings high up on shelves or in the upper areas of your home.
+Therefore, it's important to avoid storing important documents and valuable in areas of the basement.
+Store personal belongings high up on shelves or in the upper areas.

-- Don't wait for your renewal : You don’t have to wait for your policy renewal to add overland flooding insurance.
+- Don't wait for your renewal : You don’t have to wait for your renewal to add overland flooding protection.

-- Separate deductible : A separate deductible applies to this coverage.
+- Separate deductible : A separate deductible applies to this area.

-- Not all insurance companies offer it : There are only a handful of insurance companies that currently offer this form of coverage in Ontario.
+- Not all companies offer it : There are only a handful of insurers that currently offer this in Ontario.

-- Increase your deductible to save : You can save money on your overland policy by increasing your deductible.
+- Increase your deductible to save : You can save money on by increasing your deductible.

-- Some homes man not be eligible : There are some instances where you may not be eligible for overland coverage.
+- Some homes will not be eligible : There are some instances where your house may not be eligible.

 If you experience a basement flood or water damage from an overland flooding event, it's important to follow the right steps to open your claim and start the process of cleaning up after a flood.
-This means ensuring your family and home are safe.
+This means ensuring your family is safe.

 Although overland flooding will generally consist of relatively clean rainwater, it may wash soil and mud into your basement, or it may be tainted with chemicals, pet waste, salt, or other contaminants from city streets and local buildings,says The Institute for Catastrophic Loss Reduction.

 The best way to clean a flooded basement is to let the professionals handle it.
-Always err on the side of caution, call your insurance broker immediately and work with them to get the professional help you need to start the basement flood repair process.
+Always err on the side of caution, call your advisor immediately and work with them to get the professional help you need to start the home insurance claims process.